How to use a Canada VPN proxy service

 Bill C-51 (the Anti-Terrorism Act)

 Then it got worse.
 In June of 2015, Bill C-51 broadened the powers of the CSIS (Canadian Security Intelligence Service) beyond mere surveillance, allowing it to directly disrupt bank transactions and travel plans of anyone suspected of terrorism.
-It also allows them to share data they collect with other government departments, making Canadians more concerned than ever about whether or not their personal data is being used against them.
+It also allows the service to share data they collect with other government departments, making Canadians more concerned than ever about whether their personal data is being used against them.

 ExpressVPN supports internet freedom...